-IMPORTANT CHANGES TO THE FIFTH EDITION
+IMPORTANT CHANGES TO THE SIXTH EDITION

-The fifth edition has been completely revised to include new examples, vignettes, and cases.
+The sixth edition has been revised to include new examples, vignettes, and cases.
 Each chapter of the text has been updated to include recent social responsibility issues related to the economy, ethical decision-making, and concerns about corporate governance.
-Chapter 4 has been updated to include recent legislation that impacts business, including the Dodd-Frank Wall Street Reform and Consumer Protection Act and amendments to the Federal Sentencing Guidelines for Organizations.
-In Chapter 5, we have inserted information about how to develop an ethical culture as well as normative considerations in ethical decision-making.
-Chapter 6 has been expanded to include the institutionalization of business ethics, the importance of ethical leadership, and requirements for becoming an ethical leader in an organization.
-An important addition to Chapter 9 involves social entrepreneurship and how it impacts the relationships between businesses and their communities.
+Chapter 4 has been updated to include recent legislation that impacts business, including the most recent amendment to the Federal Sentencing Guidelines for Organizations.
+In Chapter 5, we introduce new normative terms and concepts that contribute toward ethical decision making.

-New opening cases at the start of each chapter address a variety of issues related to the chapter content, including greenwashing, fracking, and childhood obesity.
-Companies featured in these cases include Target, CarMax, General Motors, and Credit Suisse.
+Opening cases at the start of each chapter address a variety of issues related to the chapter content, including greenwashing, fracking, and childhood obesity.
+Companies featured in these cases include Warby Parker, CarMax, General Motors, and Uber.
 Two boxed inserts focus on social responsibility.
 One relates to ethical challenges in different areas of business, including human resources, marketing, accounting, and finance.
 Topics discussed in these vignettes include minimum wages, integrated reporting, and cooperative banking.
 Another boxed insert entitled "Earth in the Balance" focuses on social responsibility related to sustainability issues.
 These vignettes discuss green initiatives at companies such as Google, Unilever, and SodaStream.
 The "Responsible Business Debate" feature at the end of each chapter introduces a real-world issue and presents two competing perspectives.
 The debate is positioned so that class teams can defend a position and analyze topics, giving students the opportunity to engage in active learning.
 Topics discussed include controversies over clearance pricing, performance reviews, business's influence on society, and the use of genetically engineered pesticides.
 We have also provided 15 cutting-edge cases, all of which are new or significantly updated.